latifkabir/BrightSTAR/emJetAnalysis/README.md

 - Step-2: Generate Binned Histograms Required for `A_N` calculation
-  - The corresponding script is: `emJetAnalysis/src/EjCreateBinnedHistExtended.cxx`
+  - The corresponding script is: `emJetAnalysis/src/EjCreateBinnedHist.cxx`
-  - The name `extended` indicates that I have extended my original analysis to Zhanwen's to reproduce his result.
+  - There is also an extended version of the script thaty is used to extended my original analysis to compare with Zhanwen's result.

 - Step-3: Calculate A_N and plot them
-  - The corresponding script is: `emJetAnalysis/src/EjCalculateANextended.cxx`
+  - The corresponding script is: `emJetAnalysis/src/EjCalculateAN.cxx`

 - Nano Jet Tree file location: `/gpfs/mnt/gpfs01/star/pwg/kabir/dst/emJet`

-- I have a different way of running root ananlysis than most other people at STAR.
-In case you want to run it, the instruction can be found at the top level (of BrightSTAR) README  file titled "Quick Start".
+- Regarding how to run the root ananlysis, the instruction can be found at the top level (of BrightSTAR) README  file titled "Quick Start".